How to Buy & Manage a Vacation Rental Property in 7 Steps

 Example: If your vacation rental has monthly operating expenses of $1,000, mortgage, taxes, and insurance are $2,500, and the nightly rental rate is $340, with an occupancy rate of 60%, here’s how you can calculate your potential monthly profit:

-Potential monthly income = [($340) x (60%) x (30 days)] – [($1,000) + ($2,500)] = $2,620
+Potential Monthly Income = [($340) x (60%) x (30 days)] – [($1,000) + ($2,500)] = $2,620

-In this example, the vacation rental property’s cash flow is positive for 30 days, and even if rented for only 18 days a month, would yield a $172 potential income.
+In this example, the vacation rental property’s cash flow is positive for 30 days, and even if rented for only 18 days a month, it would yield a $172 potential income.

 However, note that vacation rental property revenue is frequently influenced by season.
 In the summer, a house near the water will be more appealing, while during the winter, a home near a ski resort will thrive.
-You need to know what to anticipate during the busiest times of the year and during off-season to ensure the property brings in the income you desire.
+You need to know what to anticipate during the busiest times of the year and during the off-season to ensure the property brings in the income you desire.

-3. Consider Additional Factors About Your Vacation Property
+5. Consider Additional Factors About Your Vacation Property

 - Capital growth: Always be on the lookout for expanding areas in terms of population, the economy, and local infrastructure.